MileHacker Logo

 Geographical Context

-Djibouti occupies a strategic location at the Bab-el-Mandeb Strait, a thin waterway connecting the Red Sea to the Bay of Aden.
+Djibouti takes up a strategic location at the Bab-el-Mandeb Strait, a thin waterway joining the Red Sea to the Bay of Aden.
 This place places it as a gateway to both East Africa and the Arabian Peninsula.
-The country shares borders with Eritrea to the north, Ethiopia in a westerly direction and south, and Somaliland in a southerly directioneast.
+The country shares borders with Eritrea northward, Ethiopia in a westerly direction and south, and Somaliland in a southerly directioneast.

-The nation's geography is largely arid and semi-arid, dominated by volcanic plateaus, desert plains, and a dramatic rift valley system.
+The nation'the geography of is largely arid and semi-arid, dominated by volcanic plateaus, desert plains, and a dramatic rift valley system.
 This geological activity results in some of Djibouti's most iconic features, including the hypersaline Lake Assal and the unique limestone chimneys of Lake Abbe.

 Historical Significance